aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* <a href="#aws-analytics-reference-architecture.DeploymentType">DeploymentType</a>

-The deployment type WORKSHOP_STUDIO: the CDK application is deployed through a workshop studio deployment process CLICK_TO_DEPLOY: the CDK application is deployed through a click on a github README button.
+The deployment type WORKSHOP_STUDIO: the CDK application is deployed through a workshop studio deployment process CLICK_TO_DEPLOY: the CDK application is deployed through a one-click deploy button.

 ---